-When the stars threw down their spheres, And sprinkled heaven with shinning tears Did he smile his work to see?
+When the stars threw down their spheres, And sprinkled heaven with shinning tears, Did he smile his work to see?
 Did he who made the lamb make thee?

 DUTY'S GUERDON. - Besides this earth, and besides the race of men, there is an invisible world and a kingdom of spirits.
-The world is around us, for it is everywhere; and those spirits watch has for they are commissioned to guard us; and if we are dying under pair and shame, if scorn smote us on all sides, and hatred crushed us, angels see our tortures, recognize our innocence (if innocent we be), and God waits only the separation of spirit from flesh to cross us with a fall reward.
-Why theu, should we ever sink overwhelms with distress, when life is so soon over, and death is so certain an entrance to happiness - to glory? - Charlotte Bronte.
+The world is around us, for it is everywhere; and those spirits watch us, for they are commissioned to guard us; and if we are dying under pain and shame, if scorn smote us on all sides, and hatred crushed us, angels see our tortures, recognize our innocence (if innocent we be), and God waits only the separation of spirit from flesh to crown us with a full reward.
+Why then, should we ever sink overwhelmed with distress, when life is so soon over, and death is so certain an entrance to happiness - to glory ? - Charlotte Bronte.